euii-ii/thirty-six-studio-clone/README.md

    ```
 5. The server starts on `localhost:5173`

-## File Structure
-(To be documented based on the project structure)

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements.